amatosesg/Amatosesg/README.md

 </h1>

 ### 👨‍💻 About me:
-- 💻Junior Fullstack Developer.
+- 💻 Junior Fullstack Developer.
 Javascript Lover.
-- 👨‍🚀I'm starting my internship this June in <a href="https://vickyfoods.es/">Vicky Foods</a> IT Department.
+- 👨‍🚀 I'm starting my internship this June in <a href="https://vickyfoods.es/">Vicky Foods</a> IT Department.
-- 🌱Teaching myself Node.js.
+- 🌱 Teaching myself Node.js.
-- 🏖️On my free time I love to practice programming and develop new crazy ideas.
+- 🏖️ On my free time I love to practice programming and develop new crazy ideas.
 - 📫 How to reach me: adriamg.matoses@gmail.com.

 ---